goneri/ec2-cuda-podman-deploy/README.md

-# Deploy CUDA in an AWS instance and configure a Podman connection
+# Ansible playbook to deploy CUDA in an AWS instance and configure a Podman connection

 - prepare the AWS instance (including a VPC and a subnet)
 - set-up podman